 1. Discomfort and Swelling

-It makes sense!
-Vaccinations are normally given as injections and whenever you stick a needle through skin, it’s going to get a little aggravated.
-This is temporary and is not harmful at all.
+Vaccinations are normally given as injections and whenever you stick a needle into the skin, it’s going to hurt.
+This is temporary and not harmful.

-It’s not unusual for dogs to develop a mild fever after a vaccination.
-Although vaccines do not contain live disease, they do create a temporary immune-response that tells the dog’s body, “Hey, let’s get busy fighting this new thing.”
+Mild fevers are common side effects of rabies vaccine in dogs.
+Vaccines do not contain live disease, but they do create a temporary immune-response that tells the body, “Hey, let’s get busy fighting this new thing.”